Eastrall/MonoGame.Interop/README.md

 Current status
 ----

+MonoGame.Interop handles:

+- Rendering
+- Mouse input

 To do list
 ----

-- Review update logic
-- General speed optimisation
-- Mouse Input
 - Keyboard input
 - Component system (similar as MonoGame's system)
+- General improvements

 How to use
 ----